cea-hpc/HARP/README.md

 ## About
 HARP is a simple profiler for evaluating the performance of hardware-accelerated Rust code.
 It aims at gauging the capabilities of Rust as a first-class language for GPGPU computing, especially in the field of High Performance Computing (HPC).

-Currently, HARP can profile the following GPU-accelerated kernels (with OpenCL and CUDA implementaions):
+Currently, HARP can profile the following GPU-accelerated kernels (targeting OpenCL C and NVIDIA CUDA C++ implementations):
-- `axpy`
+- AXPY (general vector-vector addition)
-- `gemm`
+- GEMM (general dense matrix-matrix multiplication) Profiling can be done on both single-precision and double-precision floating-point formats (see [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)).

 ## Quickstart
 ### Pre-requisites